Click on the links below for the latest emergency responder safety news.

 National Traffic Incident Response Awareness Week from November 9-15, 2020 is a time for departments to focus on promoting safety practices for personnel who respond to incidents on the roadway and to step up their public education campaigns to educate the public on how to either avoid or safely pass emergency incidents on the roadway.

-New Traffic Incident Management Technician Certification Now Available
+New Traffic Incident Management Person Certification Now Available